compromise-evident/ProximitySieve/README.md

 # Test ProximitySieve now

 Set testing_mode to true, and prime_length to 47.
-Then copy n and paste it into [WolframAlpha](https://www.wolframalpha.com/) as follows: "is n prime" If the number of preceding consecutive composites is ~675 or higher, then your 47-digit n is extremely likely prime.
+Then copy n from file and paste it into [WolframAlpha](https://www.wolframalpha.com/) as follows: "is n prime" If the number of preceding consecutive composites is ~675 or higher, then your 47-digit n is extremely likely prime.